inirbhaysingh/HTML/README.md

 # HTML
-This is my repository of Learning HTML
+This is my repository of Learning HTML.
 <br>
-Author - Nirbhay Singh
+Author - Nirbhay Singh.